-- (1) Each stock option granted to our executive officers vests over a four-year period as follows: 25% of the shares of our common stock underlying the option vest on the first anniversary of the date of the vesting commencement date, which is the date of grant, and the remainder of the shares of our common stock underlying the option vest in equal monthly installments over the remaining 36 months thereafter. - (2) The service-vesting RSUs vest over four years as follows: 25% of the RSU awards vest on the first anniversary of the date of the vesting commencement date, which is on or about the date of grant, and 6.25% of the RSU awards vest on each quarterly anniversary over the remaining 12 quarters thereafter.
-See footnote 4 to this table below for the performance-vesting RSUs vesting period. - (3) The market value of unvested RSUs is calculated by multiplying the number of unvested RSUs held by the applicable Named Executive Officer by the closing price of our common stock on June 30, 2017, the last trading day of fiscal year 2017, which was \$4.17. - (4) This performance-vesting RSU grant is subject to the achievement of a target stock price of \$8.25 on a 30-trading day moving average basis (the "market condition").
+(1) Each stock option granted to our executive officers vests over a four-year period as follows: 25% of the shares of our common stock underlying the option vest on the first anniversary of the date of the

+- (2) Except as otherwise noted for one-year service-vesting RSUs and performance-vesting RSUs, the service-vesting RSUs vest over four years as follows: 25% of the RSU awards vest on the first anniversary of the date of the vesting commencement date, which is on or about the date of grant, and 6.25% of the RSU awards vest on each quarterly anniversary over the remaining 12 quarters thereafter.
+See footnote 4 to this table below for the fiscal year 2017 one-year service-vesting RSUs vesting period.
+See footnote 5 to this table below for the performance-vesting RSUs vesting period. - (3) The market value of unvested RSUs is calculated by multiplying the number of unvested RSUs held by the applicable Named Executive Officer by the closing price of our common stock on June 29, 2018, the last trading day of fiscal year 2018, which was \$12.70. - (4) This service-vesting RSU grant vests over one year as follows: 100% of the RSU awards vest on August 10, 2018. - (5) This performance-vesting RSU grant is subject to the achievement of a target stock price of \$8.25 on a 30-trading day moving average basis (the "market condition").
 If the market condition is achieved at any time before August 10, 2019, the number of performance-vesting RSUs that have time-vested through that date will be released and the remainder will vest quarterly through August 10, 2019.
 For example, if the market condition is achieved within one and a half years after grant, the number of shares released will equal 25% that was due on the one-year anniversary plus two quarters of the remaining 75% of performance-vesting RSUs, with the remainder continuing to vest quarterly.
-As of June 30, 2017, the market condition for these outstanding performance-vesting RSUs had not been satisfied.

-(5) In fiscal year 2015, the Compensation Committee awarded Mr. Valenti a target of 150,000 performance shares.
+As of November 24, 2017, the market condition for these outstanding performance-vesting RSUs was satisfied. - (6) In fiscal year 2015, the Compensation Committee awarded Mr. Valenti a target of 150,000 performance shares.
 In accordance with the terms of Mr. Valenti's performance shares, for the performance period ended June 30, 2015, the Compensation Committee determined that Mr. Valenti had earned 55,500 of the total target 150,000 performance shares awarded.
 One-fourth of such earned performance shares were vested and released following the determination date, and the remainder is vesting quarterly thereafter over three years.

-Option Exercises and Stock Vested in Fiscal Year 2017
+Option Exercises and Stock Vested in Fiscal Year 2018

-The following table presents information on the vesting of stock awards held by, the Named Executive Officers during fiscal year 2017.
-There were no option exercises during fiscal year 2017.
+The following table presents information on the option exercises by, or vesting of stock awards held by, the Named Executive Officers during fiscal year 2018.